GateNLP/food-sustainability/data-preparation/README.md

 ## Null

 If the cell is `(null)` then we simply don't add anything to the JSON as the lack of a field will count as null in the index.
+The same now goes for cells that have the value `-`

 ## Source